bordeaux-project-team/growing-plants-bordeaux/README.md

 # Project of Universite de Bordeaux
-How to run the project:
+How to run the front-end:
 Step 0: Follow this link to set up environment for React Native: https://reactnative.dev/docs/environment-setup
 Step 1: Clone project
 Step 2: Open Terminal in the project folder or Use Terminal of IDE after open the project